insd45/trip-plan-team11/README.md

 ## Transportation Details
 The distance between Columbia and Dauphin Island is approximately 678 miles as well as about 51 miles to accommodate driving on the island.
 This bring us to a total of 1407 miles (788 to and from) + 51.
-If gas prices averages at 3.30 x 1407 miles / 25 mpg (suv with good gas mileage) = $186
+If gas prices averages at 3.30 x 1407 miles / 25 mpg (suv with good gas mileage) = $186.
-The total for an oil change scheduled after our arrival will be approximaltely $65.
+The total for an oil change scheduled after our arrival will be approximately $65.
 This brings the total of our transportation costs = $251.00

 ## Activities Details